Dual Enrollment and Early Admission Programs

 Dual enrollment courses are college-level courses presented on an adult level, and the amount of work necessary to succeed in these courses is greater than in high school courses.
-It is important that your child is dedicated to his or her studies and understands what is expected before enrolling.
+It is important that your student is dedicated to his or her studies and understands what is expected before enrolling.
 Students may lose the opportunity to participate in the dual enrollment program if they are disruptive to the learning process.
 Students must be self-disciplined and motivated to study outside of class.
-Dual enrollment courses become a part of your child's permanent college transcript and are calculated into his or her permanent high school GPA.
+Dual enrollment courses become a part of your child's permanent high school and college transcripts and are calculated into his or her permanent GPA.
 Students who receive a failing grade may have difficulty meeting future admission requirements at colleges and universities and difficulty qualifying for financial aid and scholarships.

 How to Enroll

 Something to Note

 Students who obtain an associate of arts degree while in high school may have admission priority or possibly guaranteed admission when transferring directly from a Florida public community college to a Florida state university.
 However, according to the FAQs published by the Florida Department of Education

 Dual enrollment college credit will transfer to any public college or university offering the statewide course number...However, if students do not, upon high school graduation, attend the same college or university where they earned the dual enrollment credit, the application of transfer credit to general education, prerequisite, and degree programs may vary at the receiving institution.